Nweekley84/nates-weather-app/README.md

 ---
 ## Usage
-To display a user searched citys' current weather as well as a 5-day forcast.
+To display a users searched citys' current weather as well as a 5-day forcast.

 ---
 ## Project Status